Floorp-Projects/Floorp/docs/contributing/debugging/debugging_a_minidump.rst

 the stack trace
    The debugger shows the stack trace.
 You can right-click on any frame in the stack, and then choose "go to disassembly" or "go to source".
-   (Choosing "go to dissassembly" from the source view might not get you to the right place due to optimizations.)
+   (Choosing "go to disassembly" from the source view might not get you to the right place due to optimizations.)
 When looking at the source, beware that the debugging information will associate all inlined functions as part of the line into which they were inlined,